microchip-pic-avr-examples/pic16f15244-cnano-sleep-wakeup-touch-button-client-mplab-mcc/README.md

 * Connect the hardware as shown in the Hardware Setup section .
 Power up the host and client boards using micro USB cable.
 * Load the host application firmware to the PIC18F47Q10 Curiosity Nano board which is connected to the client device through EUSART and GPIO interface.
 * Load the client application firmware to the PIC16F15244 Curiosity Nano board interfaced with the QT7 Xplained Pro.
-* On powering on, host MCU sends the periodic reset time and enters the sleep mode.
+* On powering on, host MCU sends the periodic reset time to the client device over UART and enters the sleep mode.
-* The client check for user touch, if touch is detected sends the wake-up pulse to the host device and enters sleep mode.
 * If the periodic wake-up period is elapsed, then client sends a wake-up signal to the host device.
+* In addition to it, the client checks for user touch, if touch is detected sends the wake-up pulse to the host device and enters sleep mode.

 ## Conclusion